Resume: Myer Resume October 2019

 I embarked on a quest to find a way to share my political and business experiences with college or university students.
 Along the way, in addition to some interesting consulting work that came my way, I did take a job with LL Bean –– as a seasonal part-time cashier.
 I actually enjoyed the experience and turned out to be a good retail store management type.
 LL Bean retained me after Christmas and kept giving me more responsibility.
 From Head Cashier to Assistant Floor Manager to a full-time position as a Customer Service manager.

-Five weeks later, lightening struck and I was offered a full-time faculty position at the University of Maine Business School as “Executive-in-Residence.”
-You can read about that in my forthcoming book tentatively titled The Accidental Professor … And Other Tales of a Wonderful and Fortunate Life.
+Five weeks later, lightning struck and I was offered a full-time faculty position at the University of Maine Business School as “Executive-in-Residence.”
+You can read about that in my forthcoming book titled The Accidental Professor and Other Tales of an Unexpected Life.